poig/QcHack_Qutech/qkd/README.md

 **Part 1**

 For Part 1 of the challenge, we have implemented E91 protocol.
 Below is the summary of how the protocol works.
+In noiseless channel if error percentage is less than 20 there is no eve.py active. [x]
+In noise channel haven't apply any error correction. [ ]

 1) Making entangled bell state
 The source centre chooses the EPR pair(Entangled Bell State) |φ+⟩=(1/√2)(|00⟩+|11⟩), sends the first particle |φ+⟩₁ to Alice and second particle |φ+⟩₂ to Bob.